-The applicability of the exclusionary rule in strict liability cases appears to be unresolved in the following state jurisdictions: Alabama; Arkansas; Illinois; Maine, where the rule permitting the admissibility of subsequent remedial measures of subsequent remedial measures was repealed by legislative enactment in 1996 by 1996 Me.
+The applicability of the exclusionary rule in strict liability cases appears to be unresolved in the following state jurisdictions: Alabama; Arkansas; Illinois; Maine, where the rule permitting the admissibility of subsequent remedial measures

+- Maine, where the rule permitting the admissibility of subsequent remedial measure of subsequent remedial measures was repealed by legislative enactment in 1996 by - 21 1996 Me.
 Laws Ch.
-576; Massachusetts; Mississippi; New Mexico; North Dakota; Oklahoma; South Carolina; Utah; Vermont; Virginia; Washington; West Virginia; District of Columbia; Puerto Rico; and Virgin Islands.
+576; Massachusetts; Mississippi; New Mexico; North - 22 Dakota; Oklahoma; South Carolina; Utah; Vermont; Virginia; Washington; - West Virginia; District of Columbia; Puerto Rico; and Virgin Islands.